davidtchiu/davidtchiu.github.io/teaching/cs161/hwk4.fraction/index.md

 ### Homework: Fractions

-The key to object oriented programming is to write classes to create objects, then to boss them around to accomplish a greater goal.
-In this assignment, you'll get first hand experience with object interaction, e.g., storing objects and calling methods on them.
+The key to object oriented programming is to write classes to create objects, then to interact with those objects to accomplish a greater goal.
+In this assignment, you'll get first-hand experience with object interaction, e.g., storing references (pointers) to objects and calling methods on them.

 For this assignment, you'll build a class that deals with fractions.
 Here's an example of object interaction.
 For one fraction $$a/b$$ to divide another fraction, you need to first input